Watch Strap Buckles Guide: Types, Sizes, Materials & Compatibility

 | Best For | Luxury dress watches, high-end leather straps |

-4. Single-Fold Deployment Clasp
+4. Single-Fold Deployant Clasp

 5. Dive Extension Clasp